isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Smooth Loofah.md

 	<p>If your vine has little to no flowers, you try <a href="/page-index/horticulture-techniques/fertilising/">fertilising</a> the plant with fertilisers high in Phosphorus and Potassium.
 These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
 	<p>However, if your plant is producing lots of flowers but is not bearing fruit, you may not have female and male flowers present in the same area together.
 Pollen from the male flower needs to be transferred to the female flower before the female flower can become a fruit.
 This process is called <a href="/learn-more-about-gardening/glossary/#p">pollination</a> and is important or the formation of many edible fruits.
 Vines from the melon family generally produce male flowers before female flowers.
 Having at least 3 plants of varying ages in the garden will make both male and female flowers present for pollination to happen. </p>
 	<p>Many plants require <a href="/page-index/biodiversity/pollinators">pollinators</a> to help them fruit.
 Bees, butterflies, birds and even beetles transport pollen from one flower to another, pollinating your crops and increasing their fruit yield.
 Attract some pollinators to your garden by growing <a href="/page-index/glossary/biodiversity-attracting-plants">pollinator-attracting crops</a>, or become a pollinator yourself by hand-pollinating your plants. </p>
-	<p><a href="/page-index/pests/aphids">Aphids</a>, <a href="/page-index/pests/mealy-bugs">mealy bugs</a>, and <a href="/page-index/pests/spider-mites">spider mites</a> often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies">nutrient deficiencies</a>. </p>
-	<p>Whiteflies can infest the plant and lay eggs under its leaves.
-Remove affected plant parts and catch remaining adults with yellow sticky paper or treat them with citrus spray.</p>
+		<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, <a href="/page-index/pests/whiteflies/">Whiteflies</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it has <a href="/learn-more-about-gardening/plant-problems/">underlying problems</a> like waterlogging. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests in the short term, but resolving the underlying problem will prevent them in the long term.</p>
 	<p><a href="/page-index/pests/oriental-fruit-flies">Fruit flies</a> can lay eggs in the fruit, resulting in larvae damaging the fruit and creating spots on the skin.
 Wrap your fruit in netting when it starts to develop from a fertilised flower, ideally after all the petals have dropped off. </p>
 	<p>All vines from the melon family tend to attract beetles, which typically attack the plant’s leaves at night.
 They don’t harm the fruit, but if too many leaves are eaten, the plant may slow its growth.  </p>
 	<br>